tacosConference/34.tacosConference/README.markdown

 You are done! :tada:

 ## Reviewing/Approving Pull requests
-Here are some suggested steps if you have been tagged to or would like to review and approve a pull request.
+Here are some suggested steps if you have been tagged or would like to review and approve a pull request.
-You might want to check out the [GitHub guide](https://docs.slam.phil.hhu.de/#/github_tut) if you are unsure what is meant by `git pull` etc.
+You might want to check out the [GitHub guide](https://docs.slam.phil.hhu.de/#/github_tut) if you are unsure about using git from the commandline.

-1. Pull the changes to your local version of the website.
-On your commandline (or git bash on Windows), navigate into the website folder and type `git pull`.
+1. Pull the changes to your local version of the website: On your commandline (or git bash on Windows), navigate into the website folder and type `git pull`.
 2. Now type `git status` to see which branch you are on.
 If you are already on the branch that the pull request was made from, perfect.
-If not, switch to the branch.
+If not, switch to the branch with `git checkout <branchname>`.
-3. Host the changes locally with `jekyll server`, to see if anything does not work or looks weird.
+3. Host the changes locally with `jekyll serve`, to see if anything does not work or looks weird.
 Pay particular attention to anything that was changed.
-Try clicking all of the links, look at picture/text formatting, etc.  You can see what was changed if you go to the pull request and click on `commits` and then choose the individual commits.
+Try clicking all of the links, looking at picture/text formatting, etc.  You can see what was changed if you go to the pull request and click on `commits` and then choose the individual commits.
 4. If everything looks good you can click on `review` and then approve.
 5. Feel free to also merge the branch into the main branch by clicking on `Merge pull request`.